 The translation industry is quite a small world.
 If you collect enough online recommendations, you may find the translators you’re working for, or want to work for, know each other.
 There’s nothing like a recommendation from a friend or colleague.

 9. Copy and paste the CV into the email (right at the end)

-I’ve seen a few translators do this after their signatures, as a sort of postscript.
+We’ve seen a few translators do this after their signatures, as a sort of postscript.
 They attach the CV to the email as well.
-I think it’s a great idea.
-Whenever a translator has done this, I’ve scrolled down and glanced over the CV, and perhaps seen something that has caught my interest.
-If it had been an attachment, I wouldn’t have looked at it.
+This is a great idea.
+Whenever a translator has done this, we’ve scrolled down and glanced over the CV, and perhaps seen something that has caught our interest.
+If the CV had been only an attachment, we wouldn’t have looked at it.

 Sign up for our newsletter in the column to the right to get your dose of translation news.